UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 >
 > ~~~
 > > cd ~\Desktop
-> > mkdir introduction-to-conda-for-data-scientists
+> > mkdir conda-environments-for-effective-and-reproducible-research
-> > cd introduction-to-conda-for-data-scientists
+> > cd conda-environments-for-effective-and-reproducible-research
 > ~~~
 >
 > Alternatively, you can always "right-click" and "create new folder" on your Desktop.
 All the
 > commands that are run during the workshop should be run in a terminal within the
-> `introduction-to-conda-for-data-scientists` directory.
+> `conda-environments-for-effective-and-reproducible-research` directory.
 >
 {: .callout}